kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

           y = y->left.get();
        }

-Next the top item is popped from the stack and the node visited.
+Then the top item is popped from the stack and the node visited.
+The push-loop then again repeats the process with the right child (of the just-visited node).
+It and its non-null left-most children are pushed onto the stack.

+Pushing nodes in the order just described--first the root and its left-most children, then after popping and visiting a node, pushing its right child followed by its left-most children--exactly mimics the recursive algorithm.
+We now add the outer while loop condition.
+The entire algorithm is below.
+We just need to determine the condition of the outer while-loop.

 .. code-block:: cpp